RetoSchmucki/climateExtract/README.md

 format(object.size(rbk), "MB")
 ```

 Aggregate the data over time; `annual`, `monthly`, or by using a rolling `window`.
 The function `mean` could be replaced by `sum`, `sd`, or other functions that can be computed along a vector.
 If you select "daily" for the time_step, the function will return the daily ECAD data without aggregation.
-Note that when computing rolling

 ```R
 # monthly mean